 Many people consider taking up martial arts but are hesitant to do so because they are unsure where to begin.
 The greatest place to begin is with research.

-You can’t go wrong with research because it will tell you everything you need to know about the different martial arts types, accessibility, availability, and requirements.
+Research cannot go wrong because it will tell you everything you need to know about the different martial arts types, accessibility, availability, and requirements.

 Meanwhile, you may learn about the different types of martial arts, such as jiu-jitsu, taekwondo, Mixed Martial Arts (MMA), and karate, by scrolling down.

-Without a doubt, it is one of the most well-known martial arts styles of all time.
+Undoubtedly, it is one of the most well-known martial arts styles ever.
 The different types of martial arts all share similar themes (usually classified by families, schools, or sects).

-Physical exercises that replicate animal movements are used in some forms, while others are based on Chinese philosophies, religions, and tales.
+Some forms of physical exercises replicating animal movements are used, while others are based on Chinese philosophies, religions, and tales.

-Internal styles are primarily concerned with qi, whereas external styles are concerned with muscle and cardiovascular fitness.
+Internal styles primarily concern qi, whereas external styles concern muscle and cardiovascular fitness.

-Hung Gar, Eagle Claw, Praying Mantis, Five Animals (Shaolin Kung Fu), Monkey, and Wing Chun are some of the most popular styles.
-(Kung fu is commonly used in the West to refer to Chinese martial arts, but its original meaning relates to one’s proficiency in any skill, not simply martial arts.)
+Hung Gar, Eagle Claw, Praying Mantis, Five Animals (Shaolin Kung Fu), Monkey, and Wing Chun are popular styles.
+(Kung fu is commonly used in the West to refer to Chinese martial arts, but its original meaning relates to proficiency in any skill, not simply martial arts.)

 2. Karate